suryapranav/school-notes/README.md

-These are surya's notes since a few days- all in markdown files, take if you want!
+These are surya's (and others') notes since a few days- all in markdown files, take if you want!